-The effective tax rate for the three months ended March 31, 2016 differed from the expected US tax rate of 35% primarily due to the projected tax benefit of federal tax credits on the annual projected effective tax rate for 2016.
-The effective tax rate for the three months ended March 31, 2015 differed from the expected US tax rate of 35% primarily by state taxes and the tax impact of nondeductible expenses.
+The effective tax rate for the three and six months ended June 30, 2016 differed from the expected US tax rate of 35% primarily due to the projected tax benefit of federal tax credits.
+The effective tax rate for the three and six months ended June 30, 2015 differed from the expected US tax rate of 35% primarily due to the unfavorable impact of state taxes and nondeductible expenses.

-We believe that it is reasonably possible that the total amount of unrecognized tax benefits as of March 31, 2016 will not materially change within the next 12 months.
+We believe that it is reasonably possible that the total amount of unrecognized tax benefits as of June 30, 2016 will not materially change within the next 12 months.
 Audit outcomes and the timing of audit settlements are subject to significant uncertainty.
 Although we believe that an adequate provision has been made for such matters, there is the possibility that the ultimate resolution of such matters could have an adverse effect on our earnings.
 Conversely, if these matters are resolved favorably in the future, the related provision would be reduced, thus having a favorable impact on earnings.